s2e-lab/redos-study/README.md

   - Evaluation: Contains the scripts used to evaluate the regexes and this results presented in the RQ1.
   - ReDoSAnalysis: Contains the scripts used to analyze the ReDoS patterns and the results presented in the RQ2.
   - RQ3_Analysis: Contains the scripts used to analyze the ReDoS in the real-world and the results presented in the RQ3.
-  - Data_Collection: Contains the scripts used to collect the data from GitHub and StackOverflow, used in RQ4.
+  - RQ4_Data_Collection: Contains the scripts used to collect the data from GitHub and StackOverflow, used in RQ4.
   - Other scripts used to generate the fine-grained data and plots presented in the paper.

 ## Usage